Vu-Hoang-Anh-Quan/Emotion-Dynamics-Project/README.md

 The project is considered complete in its current form.
 The Final Experiment is provided as the reproducible reference experiment, while the preceding experiments are retained as a record of the research process.

+The 'research_report.pdf' file is included with the repository to provide more details about the research development, process, and final methodology of the project.

 ## Future Work

 Potential extensions include: